Sudharshaun/Dev-Encyclopedia/README.md

 Found some important information missing?
 Please open a Pull Request and help improve this project.
 We welcome contributions of all kinds, whether it's adding new content, fixing typos, or suggesting new features.

-`IMPORTANT: This project uses the main branch for both development and deployment.
-All changes are made directly in the main branch, so please ensure that your contributions are tested and ready to be deployed when you submit them.`
+`IMPORTANT: This project uses the develop branch for both development and master branch for deployment.
+All changes are made directly in the develop branch and pushed to master branch, so please ensure that your contributions are tested and ready to be deployed when you submit them.`

 ![Copy of assets (2)](https://github.com/user-attachments/assets/43d3e163-e279-4f0e-8d70-2a49fcef1632)